official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 298

-The Report of the Iraq Inquiry549.
-Mr Levitte concluded the Council was discussing:
+549. Mr Levitte concluded the Council was discussing:

 “… the future of the international order, relations between North and South, and notably, our relationship with the Arab world.
 An action of uncertain legitimacy … that